 The Agency sponsors a defined contribution pension plan covering all employees who are age 21 or older and have completed one year of service.
 Contributions to the plan are made by the Agency at the rate of 7.7% of the employee's compensation.
-Employees are required to contribute at least 3% but not over 10% of their compensation.
-The total amount of expense relating to the plan incurred by the Agency amounted to \$18,260 and \$17,998 during the years ended December 31, 2018 and 2017, respectively.
+Employees are required to contribute at least 3% but not over 10% of their compensation in order to receive the 7.7% Agency matching contribution.
+The total expense relating to the plan incurred by the Agency amounted to \$18,260 during each of the years ended December 31, 2019 and 2018.